julia-weppler-1/data-viz-dashboard/README.md

 ## Overview

 This project is a data visualization dashboard built using D3.js and React.js.
-It provides a platform to easily customize data exploration through multiple data viz techniques, learned under Dr. Nam Wook Kim at Boston College.
+It provides a platform to easily customize data communication through multiple data viz techniques, learned under Dr. Nam Wook Kim at Boston College, and was a product of experimental development to best foster guided exploration into survey data.

 ## Features